jundalisay/dms/README.md

 ## Instructions

 - Install Ruby on Rails, Bundler, and PostgreSQL on your system
-- Download the repository as a zip and extract to a folder
+- Clone the repo on your local computer
 - Go to the folder and run **bundle install**
 - Create and seed the database by entering **rake db:create db:migrate**
 - Run the app by entering **rails s**